Joseph Hardy (director)

-Joseph Hardy (born March 8, 1929) is an American Tony Award-winning stage director, film director, television producer, and occasional performer.
+Joseph Hardy (March 8, 1929 – June 6, 2024) was an American Tony Award-winning stage director, film director, television producer, and occasional performer.

+Early life and education

+Hardy was born March 8, 1929, in Carlsbad, New Mexico.
+He earned his bachelor's from New Mexico Highlands University and his MFA from the Yale School of Drama.

+Career

 As a television producer, he produced two daytime soap operas in the 1960s: Ben Jarrod on NBC and A Time for Us on ABC.
 He was executive producer of Love Is a Many Splendored Thing, Ryan's Hope and General Hospital.
 In addition, he was the executive producer of James at 15/16, a primetime drama that aired on NBC.

 In 1967, he won the Drama Desk Award for Outstanding Director for You're a Good Man, Charlie Brown, and won the Tony Award for Best Direction of a Play in 1969 for Child's Play.
 His 1974 film Great Expectations was entered into the 9th Moscow International Film Festival in 1975.

+Personal life and death

+After leaving General Hospital, Hardy spent much of the 1990s living and working in France.
+He would return to New York City later in the decade.

+Hardy died on June 6, 2024, at the age of 95 as a resident since 2020 at the Actors Fund Home in Englewood, New Jersey.
+He is survived by sister Caroline Rackley of New Mexico.